keyboardio/Kaleidoscope/README.md

  [st:experimental]: https://img.shields.io/badge/experimental----black.svg?style=flat&colorA=dfb317&colorB=494e52

 Support performing custom actions whenever the host suspends, resumes, or is sleeping.
-By default, the LEDs will be turned off on suspend, and the previous LED mode restored on resume.
+Additionally, this plugin provides optional support for the keyboard to wake the host up from suspend.

 ## Using the plugin